manpagez: man pages & more

 The name of a specific column to analyze.
 Defaults to all columns.

-If a column list is specified, ANALYZE is implied.
+If a column list is specified, ANALYZE must also be specified.

 OUTPUTS